mtceballos/SIRENAdoc/SIRENA.rst

 SIRENA (*Software Ifca for Reconstruction of EveNts for Athena X-IFU*) is a software package developed to reconstruct the energy of the incoming X-ray photons after their detection in the `X-IFU <http://x-ifu.irap.omp.eu/>`_ TES detector.
 This is done by means of a tool called :ref:`tesreconstruction`, which is mainly a wrapper to pass a data file to the SIRENA tasks.

 SIRENA is integrated in the `SIXTE <http://www.sternwarte.uni-erlangen.de/research/sixte>`_ end-to-end simulations environment where it currently runs over SIXTE or XIFUSIM (available for the XIFU consortium members upon request at `sixte-xifusim@lists.fau.de <sixte-xifusim@lists.fau.de>`_) simulated data.
 In the :math:`\mathit{sixte/scripts/SIRENA}` folder of the SIXTE environment, a straightforward SIRENA tutorial and a set of scripts can be found with the aim of providing the user with a first approach running SIRENA.

+The SIRENA software is regularly updated in the SIXTE environment and beta versions are often uploaded to a (`SIRENA GitHub repository <https://github.com/bcobo/SIRENA>`_).

 ******
 Files